rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 When the compiler builds an .exe, it allocates the memory regions in chunks.
 This means that most of the time there will be an area at the end of the region that is empty and is the perfect place to store code without clobbering any existing functions/instructions which may crash the application.
 This is known as a "code cave".

 According to the output of `!address` above, the region we're interested in ends at address `0x7ff7e7f46000`, so let's examine the memory just before the ending address.
-We can start with `0x800` (`2048`) bytes as a guess:
+We can start by examing the memory 2048 bytes before the end of the region:

 ```
 0:006> db 7ff7`e7f46000-0x800